 Include your keywords throughout the post

-Last, but not least, give your post a quick scan and make sure you’ve used your keyword several times throughout your post.
-It’s important to strike a good balance here.
-Don’t overdo it, but also don’t forget to include the keyword and variations a few times.
+Finally, scan over your post and look for your keywords.
+Have you used them several times throughout your post?
+It’s important to find a happy medium here.
+If you overdo it, that is considered “keyword stuffing,” which is frowned upon by the search engines.
+But do remember to include your keyword and variations a few times.
 Some places to include your keyword are:

 - In the post title